School lawsuits over social media harm face tough legal road - The Boston Globe

 Federal law — Section 230 of the Communications Decency Act of 1996 — helps protect online companies from liability arising from what third-party users post on their platforms.
 But the lawsuits argue the provision, which predates all the social media platforms, does not protect the tech giants’ behavior in this case, where their own algorithms promote harmful content.

-That's also the issue in Gonzalez v.
-Google, the parent company of YouTube, set for argument at the Supreme Court on Feb.
-21. In that case, the family of an American woman killed in an Islamic State group attack in Paris in 2015 alleges that YouTube's algorithms aided the terror group's recruitment.
+That’s also the issue in Gonzalez v.
+Google LLC, the parent company of YouTube, set for argument at the Supreme Court on Feb.
+21. In that case, the family of an American woman killed in an Islamic State group attack in Paris in 2015 alleges YouTube’s algorithms aided the terror group’s recruitment.

 Advertisement